zscore/zscore.github.io/_posts/2016-09-11-project-pavement.markdown

 1. You can pay developers to do all the technical work well and data scientists and engineers to properly analyze the data.
-2. You can hire an engineering firm to go around streets with a [laser truck](http://www.acuitylaser.com/products/category/road-profiling) and measure the actual characteristics of the data:
+2. You can hire an engineering firm to go around streets with a [laser truck](http://www.acuitylaser.com/products/category/road-profiling) and measure the actual characteristics of the data.
 3. You can pay to install bicycle lanes throughout the city.
 4. You can pay lobbyists to increase government support for bicycle lanes.